seance/paraverse/pages/characters.md

 ##### Student

 Learning to read is beneficial for studies.
-TODO.
+Spell memory `+1`.
+Unlock an Arcane Aspect and gain `+1 XP` in it.
 Increases chance to be admitted to *Arx Arcanum* in City by `1`.

 ##### Initiate

 First forays into the secret arts of the Arcana.
-TODO.
+Unlock an Arcane Aspect and gain `+2 XP` in it, or gain `+1 XP` in an already unlocked Aspect.
 Increases chance to become *Scholar* in City by `1`.

 ##### Disciple

 Humility, learning the gods, and discipline.
-TODO.
+Spell memory `+1`.
+Unlock a Divine Rite and gain `+1 XP` in it.
 Increases chance to be admitted into *Monastery* in City by `1`.

 ##### Novice

 Discovering the Divine Light and its ways.
-TODO.
+Unlock a Divine Rite and gain `+2 XP` in it, or gain `+1 XP` in an already unlocked Rite.
 Increases chance to become *Priest* in City by `1`.

 ##### Apprentice